markandre13/makehuman.js/README.md

 Currently working on:

-* pose/animate the face with mediapipe
+* pose/animate the face with mediapipe which will require

   * https://github.com/markandre13/mediapipe_daemon
   * https://github.com/markandre13/mediapipe_cpp_lib